MSc in Pluralistic Counselling and Psychotherapy

 Introduction

-Developed in conjunction with Visiting Professor John McLeod, this programme aims to enable existing professionals working within the field of counselling and psychotherapy to achieve a Master of Science in Pluralistic Counselling and Psychotherapy.
+Developed in conjunction with Visiting Professor John McLeod, this programme aims to enable existing professionals working in the field of counselling and psychotherapy to achieve a Master of Science in Pluralistic Counselling and Psychotherapy.

 Who Should Apply